 Rafael Goldzweig has been a Research Associate to the Dahrendorf Forum at the Hertie School of Governance since October 2017.
 Prior to this, he worked as the Dahrendorf Assistant at the Hertie School.
 He was involved in establishing the European Governance Monitor (EGM), a project within the Dahrendorf Forum, where he worked on data analysis and visualization.
 Rafael’s research interests lie at the intersection of technology and politics, focusing specifically on populism, new media, and elections.
-He is a Google Policy Fellow and a DAAD Helmut-Schmidt-Programme Scholar.
+He was a Google Policy Fellow and a DAAD Helmut-Schmidt-Programme Scholar.
 Prior to joining the Hertie School, he worked for two years as a political consultant dealing with projects in the IT and Health sectors.
 Rafael holds a BA in International Affairs and a Master of Public Policy (MPP) from the Hertie School of Governance.

 Marcel Hadeed, Research Associate, Dahrendorf Forum, Hertie School of Governance

 Marcel joined the Dahrendorf Forum as Research Associate in October 2017.
 He is also program director at the Berlin-based grassroots think tank Polis180 e.V., where he actively engages in all questions pertaining to Brexit and its aftermath.
 In his previous position at the German Federal Ministry for Labour and Social Affairs, he worked on European social and employment policy.
 Marcel has prior work experience in political consulting, the public and private sectors, as well as academia.
 Marcel holds a BA in international relations and international organisation from the University of Groningen and a Master of Public Policy from the Hertie School of Governance.
 As a passionate European, he has diverse research interests, from the governance of the Eurozone to strategic foreign policy challenges.